 Vince McMahon Net Worth

-Vince McMahon net worth and salary: Vince McMahon is an American professional wrestling promoter, commentator, film producer and occasional wrestler who has a net worth of $1.6 billion.
+Vince McMahon is an American professional wrestling promoter, commentator, film producer and occasional wrestler who has a net worth of $1.8 billion.
 Vince earned his fortune and fame as the CEO of World Wrestling Entertainment, more commonly known as WWE.
+In the wake of an ongoing sexual harassment scandal, Vince McMahon announced he was retiring from WWE on July 22, 2022.

 In April 2019 when the share price hit an all-time high of $96, his shares were worth $2.76 billion.
 Over the next six months, WWE stock lost around 50% of its value.
 As of February 2020, WWE stock traded at $44, which meant Vince's stake was worth $1.2 billion pre-tax.
 Vince sold 3.34 million shares in December 2017 for a gain of roughly $100 million.
 He sold the shares to fund his just-announced plans to re-launch the XFL football league.
 In April 2019, when the shares were at that all-time high, Vince sold 3.2 million shares, this time for a gain of $272 million.
 As luck would have it, his timing was perfect.
 Those same shares would have been worth half has much a few months later.
 He placed the gains from both sales into his wholly-owned subsidiary Alpha Entertainment.
 He reportedly plans to invest roughly $500 million of his own money in the re-booted XFL.